 The final rebate application must be completed by the homeowner and contractor following install.
-The application form will be emailed to both the contractor and homeowner as a PDF file when the project is pre-approved by Abode.
+The application form can be accessed at this link.
 The form will ask for utility account information and will also require knowing the cooling capacity of the system according to the system’s AHRI specifications, which can be provided by the contractor.
 Once completed, the form will need to be uploaded to the Install QA form, detailed in the step below.

 STEP 3: INSTALL QA FORM

 The contractor must arrange the final wiring inspection, which is scheduled through the Town Hall (e.g. Reading Town Hall, North Reading Town Hall, Lynnfield Town Hall, or Wilmington Town Hall).
 Once the inspection has been completed, the inspector will provide the inspection results directly to RMLD.

 *NOTE: All rebates will be capped at $6,000